django-sphinx-hosting

 We use django-haystack to support our documentation search feature, but it is up to you what specific backend you want to configure.
 See Haystack: Configuration for instructions on how to configure Haystack for different backends.

-Here is example settings.py code for using Elasticsearch 7.x as our search backend:
+Here is example settings.py code for using OpenSearch as our search backend:

 HAYSTACK_CONNECTIONS = {